Skip to content

 Micronutrients on an individual basisThis includes potassium, vitamin D, and B vitamins (although fat-soluble vitamins A, D, E, and K are most effectively absorbed when consumed with food).

-Creatine has no calories and has no effect on insulin response.
+Creatine has no calories and does not affect insulin response.

 Creatine, along with many other supplements, is better absorbed with food (better yet with a supplement containing taurine, like Maximum Mind)